JIA-YU CHANG CORTI

 The Squash (2018), Tate Britain, London

-Performing from 10am to 6pm on a daily basis has certainly instilled in me stamina to generate moment after moment of creativity.
+Performing from 10am to 6pm on a daily basis has certainly instilled in me the stamina to generate moment after moment of creativity.

 photos: Beatrice Corti